 All users of the school network must sign an acceptable use policy.
-This can be found in the pupils' homework planner and is included for information.
 Parents/carers must also sign this policy.
 The acceptable use policy (AUP) and E-Safety guidelines have been agreed by the SLT.

 There are clear, written procedures within the Student ICT acceptable use policy of the sanctions that exist if the policy is not followed.